byuflowlab/DynamicStallModels.jl/docs/src/riso_theory.md

 # Risø Theory

-The Risø model is a simplified version of the Beddoes-Leishman model, designed specifically for wind turbines.
+The Risø model<sup>2</sup> is a simplified version of the Beddoes-Leishman model, designed specifically for wind turbines.

 It has four states.
 The four states are:

 |     Variable     |                             Name                             |                           Comments                           |
 | :--------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |